2022–23 Liga I: Teams

 The first club to be promoted was Petrolul Ploiești, following their 2–0 win against Concordia Chiajna on 9 May 2022.
 Petrolul Ploiești returned to the Superliga after six years of absence.

-The second club to be promoted was Hermannstadt, following their 0–0 draw against CSA Steaua București on 15 May 2022.
+The second club to be promoted was Hermannstadt, following their 0–0 draw against Steaua București on 15 May 2022.
 Hermannstadt returned to Liga I after only one year of absence.

 The third club to be promoted was Universitatea Cluj, following their 1–1 draw against Dinamo București on 29 May 2022, in the promotion/relegation play-offs.
 Universitatea Cluj returned to Liga I after seven years of absence.